By Nathan Beacom, former staff member

 Since our last update, Legislative Bill (LB) 324, the bill to amend Nebraska’s Meat and Poultry Inspection Act to support small processors and to make it easier for customers to buy directly from farmers, passed out of the Agriculture Committee with a unanimous vote.
 The Center collaborated with Sen. Tom Brandt on this bill, and we extend our sincere thanks to the processors and producers who contributed their voices to supporting this legislation in written or verbal testimony.
 These contributions make a real impact on the success of this bill, and bring it one step closer to benefiting farmers, small businesses, and all Nebraskans.

-Please contact Nathan Beacom at email@example.com or 402.687.2100, ext.
-1032, if you have questions or would like more information about these bills.
+Please contact us at firstname.lastname@example.org or 402.687.2100 if you have questions or would like more information about these bills.

 Updates to bills are in bold.